 Dear Sonoma State University Community:

 Sonoma State University combines a beautiful campus setting in the heart of California wine country, top-rated student residential facilities, a world-class concert hall and music education facility, and a friendly and collaborative atmosphere to provide an educational experience that fosters intellectual, cognitive, social, and personal growth.
-Throughout 2011 Sonoma State University celebrated its 50th anniversary of striving for academic excellence in education.
-Safety was an integral part in reaching the milestones and success in the first 50 years and continues to be an integral part of our continued success moving forward in to the next 50 years.
+Throughout 2012, Sonoma State continued to strive for academic excellence in education.
+Safety was an integral part in reaching the milestones and success in the University’s first 50 years and continues to be an integral part of our continued success moving forward in to the next 50 years.